-For NDM supply points, the peak daily load is estimated using a set of EUCs.
+For NDM supply points, the peak daily load is estimated using a set of End User Categories (EUC).
 Each NDM supply point is allocated to an EUC.
-In each LDZ each EUC has an associated load factor - a full list of war bands and end user category load factors can be found on the Xoserve sharepoint site.
-The examples that follow use the data from the 16/17 tables.
+In each LDZ each EUC has an associated load factor - a full list of Winter Annual Ratio (WAR) bands and EUC load factors can be found below and on the Xoserve SharePoint site.
+The examples that follow use the data from the 18/19 tables.